 Jenga CCI - Global Project

-In Kenya, JENGA CCI – Global Project Culture and Creative Industries aims at sustainable development and facilitation of the culture and creative industries through an integrative educational and funding strategy as well as promotion of advocacy.
+In Kenya, JENGA CCI – Project Culture and Creative Industries aims at sustainable development and supporting culture and creative industries through an integrative educational and funding strategy as well as promotion of advocacy.
+Given targeted interventions in knowledge exchange, capacity building, and structural reforms on a legal and economic level, JENGA CCI aims to unlock the enormous potential of the creative industries through:

 - Training and capacity building for practitioners in the cultural and creative industries